Allergen Free Breastfeeding

 Breastfeeding is difficult.
 There are so many things that could and do go wrong.
 Imagine going through all of those struggles to discover that your baby is allergic to your milk!?
 It is heartbreaking.
 However, it is vital that you understand that you still have the opportunity to continue breastfeeding if YOU decide it is what you want.

-Pro: Breast is best.
+Pro: Breast milk is amazing!

 Breast milk is fascinating.
 Your infant’s saliva is taken in by your nipple, analyzed by your body, and the milk is adjusted to exactly what your child needs.
 For instance, your body may change the fat content percentage.
 Breastfeeding also provides antibodies and bacteria which could enhance the child’s immune system and bacterial gut flora.
 These are only a few examples of several incredible facets of breast milk.
 Many mothers who experience infant food intolerance through their breast milk are already far along on their breastfeeding journey and want to continue.
 This is especially true for those who struggle getting baby to accept a bottle.